garrandall/popular-music-data/tracks/oh-no-mos-def-pharoahe-monch-nate-dogg.md

 And when we move, we ain't got no discussion at all East coast on your neck and you ain't shruggin it off Try to bullyfoot and end up stumblin off
-I'm Daddy Brooklyn, y'all niggaz are the sons of New York Gettin spanked when there's too much trouble to talk Respect mine
+I'm Daddy Brooklyn, y'all niggas are the sons of New York Gettin spanked when there's too much trouble to talk Respect mine